 Even the stars of November’s sky, were in that part of the world, luminaries for the dead.
 As it’s only in November’s evening sky that the Pleiades lay low on the horizon, to tell about Halloween, a long forgotten glimpse into the underworld.

 I know now that ‘cozy’ and ‘rainbow’ are made of extremes, by mixing together the raw essences of things.
-I miss feeling wild, in-taking all that November raw through me, as I did once only by breathing into its wind!
-The other raw month I can think about for the sake of the argument, March, has life inside it coming up through all the cracks of Earth.
-November, on the other hand, feelt like a battlefield for life inside of a dead dominion.
+I miss feeling wild, in-taking all that November raw through me, as I did once only by simply breathing into its wind!
+My November felt like a battlefield for life inside of a dead dominion.
 The dominion of No-Man’s-Land which became my training ground for facing all fears I’ve ever defeated.

 Rough and mystical, November is now my sacred place, for all that I learned from it.